MBrassey/waviii-token/Whitepaper.md

 Introduction:

-    A fungible Token linked 1:1 to the value of Ether (ETH) with a Total Supply of 1,000 waviii. waviii token conducts the inner liquidity of the waviii.io _Decentralized Application Development Service Platform_.
+    A fungible Token linked 1:1 to the value of Ether (ETH) with a Total Supply of 1,000 waviii. waviii token conducts the inner liquidity of the waviii.io Decentralized Application Development Service Platform.
     The Token is a bridge between the cryptospace at large and the waviii.io marketplace and exchange where Blockchain and Dapp Development Services and Benifits can be Purchased using the waviii Token.